The UVM NetID: Your Online Identity

 - not another unique identifier like your Social Security Number, student ID number, bank PIN, driver's license number or passport number

-An ideal password is one that is easy to remember by you, impossible for a human to guess, and difficult for a computer to crack.
+An ideal password is one that is easy for you to remember, impossible for a human to guess, and difficult for a computer to crack.